 Bio

-Born in 1985 in Buenos Aires, Mariano, a self-taught artist known as BNS (or BIENES), was influenced by graffiti, skateboarding, and hip-hop culture from an early age, shaping the foundation of his artistic practice.
-After relocating to New York City in the early 2000s, he spent over a decade creating murals, installations, and paintings, developing a visual language that established him in the contemporary art scene.
-Now based between Barcelona and Brooklyn, his work remains deeply rooted in his street art background.
+Born in 1985 in Buenos Aires, Mariano, a self-taught artist known as BNS (or BIENES), was influenced by graffiti, skateboarding, and hip-hop culture from an early age.
+After moving to New York City in the early 2000s, he spent many years creating murals and paintings, shaping the foundation of his artistic practice and refining his visual language.
+Now based between Barcelona and Brooklyn, he continues to create in and out of the studio.

 His work has been acquired by collectors including Paris Hilton, Macaulay Culkin, Nicky Jam, and NAS and has been featured in Forbes, Haute Living, and other leading publications.